YunaBraska/deployment-maven-plugin/README.md

 [![Gitter][Gitter-image]][Gitter-Url]

 ### Description
-This is an example/alternative to [maven-oss-parent](https://github.com/YunaBraska/maven-oss-parent) how to separate the deployment from build process in maven which I am using for my deployments to keep also the pom.xml small and not have a parent which is needed to be also in maven central
+This is an example/alternative to [maven-oss-parent](https://github.com/YunaBraska/maven-oss-parent) to separate the deployment from build process and keep original the pom.xml small
+Automatically

 ### Requirements
 * \[JAVA\] for maven